wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/adaptive-cards-create-engaging-messages/includes/3-exercise-online-designer.md

 #### Activity Card rendered in Windows Notifications

 ![Screenshot of the Activity Card sample rendered in Windows](../media/03-activity-update-card-windows.png)

-> [!NOTE]
-> Adaptive Cards for Windows Notification is planned for a future version of Windows.

 ## Create a new Adaptive Card